-Effective October 1, 2011, an individual who meets the requirements for coverage under these rules may be enrolled in any one of the HMO plans then offered to active employees, and will also be eligible for dental and vision benefits.
+An individual who meets these eligibility requirements under the Plan may be enrolled in any one of the HMO plans then offered to active employees, and will also be eligible for dental and vision benefits.
 Medical coverage under the Self-Funded PPO Plan is not available.